-A Canadian review (DFO 2004) concluded that the ecological effect of seismic surveys on fish is low and that changes in catchability are probably species dependent.
-A Norwegian review (Dalen et al. 2008) concluded that the results described of Engås et al. (1995) and mentioned above cannot be applied to other fish species and to fisheries taking place in other water depths.
+A Norwegian review (Dalen et al. 2008) concluded that the results described of Engås et al. (1995) and mentioned above cannot be applied to other fish species and to fisheries taking place in other water depths for example the Greenland halibut fishery in Greenland.